top of page

 Samples of the Ghost Maker Kit product, original property of the Alterian Ghost Factory c.
 1991

-Once a point of controversy, the picture she was asked to adapt have been identified as the Ghost Maker Kit by Alterian Ghost Factory, an independent company comprised of industry fx artists led by Tony Gardner.
+Once a point of controversy, the picture she was asked to adapt may have been identified by collectors as the Ghost Maker Kit by Alterian Ghost Factory (an independent company comprised of industry fx artists led by Tony Gardner).
 The kits were designed by Loren Gitthens and included a plastic ghost face, glue, and paints to customize at home for a DIY special effects twist on the classic bedsheet ghost costume.
-As a small independent company, the product was not widely distributed but many were sold at trade shows to retailers from 1991-1994.
-Six designs were sculpted by Gitthens and his fellow Ghost Factory artists.
+As a small independent company, the product was not widely distributed but many were sold to retailers at trade shows from 1991-1994.
+Read more about the Ghost Makers on our blog.

 Screen Shot 2021-05-01 at 12.56.17 PM.png